Zakkkk/mana/readme.md

 To run this program, [bun](https://bun.sh/) is required.
 Make sure it is installed to path.
 Run `bun install` in the directory to install required packages.

 ## Running
 Use `bun run src/main.ts` to begin running the program.

 You can also run the program without entering the cli by running `bun run src/main.ts [commands]`

 Command `help` lists all commands.
-Command `explain [command]` will give a brief explanation for any command.
+Command `help [command]` will give a brief explanation for any command.

 ## Adding Your Own Layouts
 Navigate to `/layouts` and create a `layoutname.json` file.
 Make sure the file name does not have any spaces.
 The name in the layout must match the file name, although you can capitalise where you want.